waymondo/turboboost/README.md

 ### JavaScript options and events

-By default, Turboforms will render returned errors with the same URL structure used in the default Rails generators and prepend it to the form.
+By default, Turboforms will render returned errors with the same HTML structure used in the default Rails generators and prepend it to the form.
 The structure looks like this:

 ``` html
 <div id="error_explanation">